Jacobo91/mern-starter/README.md

 it uses lazy and suspense to load components to Routes in a way that is more performant.

-lazy  load image can be used to load images lazily and add effect to it while it load (for performance and user experience)
+lazy  load image can be used to load images lazily and add effect to it while it loads (for performance and user experience)

 ## Instructions: